How To Write A Short Story

 Develop a Sense of Movement

-When you are writing short stories it is essential, like any other writing, that reader remains engaged from start to finish.
+When you are creating short stories, it is essential that reader remains engaged from start to finish.
 One important way to do this in short stories is to create a sense of movement.

 You might not have heard the term ‘movement’ applied to writing, but if not, don’t worry.

-Movement in writing is simply the ‘feel’ that a story is moving inexorably forward to a final, emotionally satisfying conclusion.
+Movement is simply the ‘feel’ that a story is moving inexorably forward to a final, emotionally satisfying conclusion.

 It’s that feeling you get as a story progresses and weaves its way to a climax.